sebastianpw/sage/README.md

 ### Kaggle and Google Colab Notebooks

 Some advanced AI image generation models and workflows use Kaggle and Google Colab notebooks (free tier).
-These notebooks are **not yet included in the repository** but will be provided asap in ./notebooks.
 They can be used for alternative img2txt and img2img generations.
-Controlnet and upscale has these as a dependency.